Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Introduction

+MARL algorithms that improve the quality of learned policies for large-scale multi-agent settings often employ value function factorization that factorizes the global value/Q function into individual value/Q functions depending on local states and actions, e.g., as in Value Decomposition Network (VDN) \cite{sunehag2017value}, QMIX \cite{rashid2018qmix}, QTran \cite{son2019qtran}, mean-field MARL (MFAC) \cite{yang2018mean} or scalable actor critic (SAC) \cite{qu2020scalable}.
+In addition to value factorization, there are several other methods proposed to enable scalable MARL.
+MAAC \cite{iqbal2019actor} uses an attention module to abstract states of other agents when training an agent's Q function, which reduces the quadratically increasing input space to a linear space.
+EPC \cite{long2020evolutionary} applies curriculum learning to gradually scale MARL up.
+While these methods achieve great policy performance, the training time can be significant when the number of agents increases because these methods cannot be easily trained in an efficient distributed or parallel manner over multiple computers.

-Our \textbf{contribution} is a distributed MARL training method called Distributed multi-Agent Reinforcement Learning with One-hop Neighbors (DARL1N).
-Its main advantage over state-of-the-art methods is a fully distributed training procedure, in which each compute node only simulates a very small subset of the agents locally.
-This is made possible by representing the agent topology as a proximity graph and approximating the Q function over one-hop neighborhoods.
-When agent interactions are restricted to one-hop neighbors, training the Q function of an agent requires simulation only of the agent itself and its potential two-hop neighbors.
-This enables fully distributed training and greatly accelerates the training of large-scale MARL policies.
+To address the challenge of training policies for large numbers of agents over a distributed computing architecture, we propose a MARL algorithm called Distributed multi-Agent Reinforcement Learning with One-hop Neighbors (DARL1N).
+DARL1N's \emph{main advantage} over state-of-the-art MARL methods is that it allows distributed training across compute nodes (devices with networking, storage, and computing capabilities) running in parallel, with each compute node simulating only a very small subset of the agent transitions.
+This is made possible by modeling the agent team topology as a proximity graph and representing the Q function and policy of each agent as a function of its one-hop neighbors only.
+This structure significantly reduces the representation complexity of the Q and policy functions and yet maintains expressiveness when training is done over varying states and numbers of neighbors.
+Furthermore, when agent interactions are restricted to one-hop neighborhoods, training an agent's Q function and policy requires transitions only of the agent itself and its potential two-hop neighbors.
+This enables highly efficient distributed training because each compute node needs to simulate only the transitions of the agents assigned to it and their two-hop neighbors.